 As kids get older, they may start earning money through odd jobs such as mowing lawns or babysitting or by an allowance.
 Encourage them to save at least 10% of what they earn for a “rainy day,” or for college, and so on.

-Older children and teenagers should be encouraged to plan by saving for their first car or for their schooling.
-Open a savings account for their kids while they’re young, and each month when their statement comes, let them see how the interest grows.
+Older children and teenagers should be encouraged to plan by saving for their first car or their schooling.
+Open a savings account for their kids while they’re young with the best high-interest savings account, and each month when their statement comes, let them see how the interest grows.

 A great way to teach kids to handle money is through an allowance.
 This doesn’t need to be a lot of money, but if a child learns about money, he should have access to it.